aeternity/protocol/channels/README.md

 With that in mind, it is advised for users to be cautious with whom they open channels if they want to avoid the above issues.

+On the other hand, attributing every failure in a channel to malice would also be detrimental and cause both a loss of trust in the system and cause users to spend more on fees than they should.

 ## Artefacts